pitr/aoc/README.md

 - 2023 - APL complete
 - 2024 - APL complete

+Also, https://everybody.codes is under the corresponding folder.

+- 2024 - APL in progress

 ## APL setup

 `⎕IO` is always assumed to be 0.
 Solutions developed iteratively in Sublime Text, using the Build system.